population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 of September, when land borders reopened, and international flights resumed [@Guloba2021].

-In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 [@Atamanov2022; @Athumani2021].
+In response to the increasing number of Covid-19 infections in 2021, the government of Uganda imposed a second severe lockdown from June 2021 [@Atamanov2022; @Athumani2021].
 This second lockdown was partly eased by the end of July 2021 [@Biryabarema2021].